Call Us

 • Reduced inhibitions - this can often be the catalyst for taking cocaine as you may feel more comfortable doing illegal drugs after drinking

-Cocaine’s short-term risks include the following:
+Cocaine’s short-term risks include:

 • Rise in body temperature